 An uncommon but potentially strong defense in a securities fraud case is entrapment.
 Entrapment occurs when the government tricks or coerces a person into committing a financial crime.
 This defense is only viable if you can show they would not have otherwise committed a criminal act if not for the coercion of the government.

 One of the most basic defense strategies is to highlight a lack of evidence.
 Remember, the government bears the burden of establishing guilt beyond a reasonable doubt.
 If their case is weak or speculative, the best option could be to simply point to their failure to present clear evidence.

 Securities fraud cases rely on the existence of a fraudulent statement of material fact.
 Even if a transaction seems unusual or suspicious, it is not a criminal act if the accused did not base the transaction on a false statement.

 What’s more, this statement must be material to the transaction.
 A conviction for securities fraud is not viable based on a false but immaterial statement.
 A statement is not material if reliance on it does have an impact on the underlying transaction.
 An innovative lawyer can work with you to determine possible defenses in your securities fraud case.

 Let a Lincoln Securities Fraud Attorney Defend Your Rights

 Successfully defending your rights and liberties in a securities fraud case starts with finding the right legal representation.
 Who you appoint as your legal counsel could have a substantial impact on the outcome of your case.

-Do not leave your future in the hands of a court-appointed attorney who has limited experience with these complex matters.
-Instead, get in touch with a Lincoln securities fraud lawyer at Berry Law right away to maximize your chances of success.
+Do not leave your future in the hands of an attorney who has limited experience with these complex matters.
+Instead, get in touch with a Lincoln securities fraud lawyer from Berry Law right away to maximize your chances of success.
 Contact us today to schedule a confidential consultation.